opengeospatial/HY_Features/section_7.md

 #### 7.4.4	The Storage model

 The Storage model (figure 24) provides a concept to describe any water body, or a part/stratum of this, in terms of a reservoir storing water for future use.
 The separate storage model allows to describe the hydrographic network without the details of storage capacities that a water body may have, and vice versa storage reservoirs to be referenced independent of their role within a network.
-To virtually connect a reservoir (definend as special water body) with other water bodies in the hydrographic network, a typical reference point on reservoir is defined allowing to place a feature of interest relative to this using the (linear) river reference system described in section 7.4.5.
+To virtually connect a reservoir (defined as special water body) with other water bodies in the hydrographic network, a typical reference point on reservoir is defined allowing to place a feature of interest relative to this using the (linear) river reference system described in section 7.4.5.
 Details of connectivity may be designed with a particular application.

 Special concepts of surface or underground reservoirs may be defined with application.
 The storage concept can be applied to surface and subsurface reservoirs, whereby underground reservoirs should not be confused with the groundwater reservoir which usually refers to the containing aquifer.
 A conceptual model capturing the specifics of features associated with the groundwater domain will be provided with the GroundwaterML 2.0 under development. **[\*\*\* insert reference to GWML2\*\*\*]**

 ![Figure 24: Storage model (UML class diagram)](figs/fig24.png) Figure 24: Storage model (UML class diagram) **[\*\*\*!!!
-Dave, fig24 uploaded, visible after merging PR \*\*\*]**
+Dave, fig24 updated\*\*\*]**

 The HY_Reservoir class specializes the water body, either natural or man-made, used for storage, regulation and control of water resources.
 The reservoir concept refers to a mass of water managed in zones between operating levels.
-Being a specialization of the HY_WaterBody class, the reservoir inherits from the general HY_HydroFeature class the name and context properies which allows to describe the resevoirs in a related context, e.g. flood control or water supply.
+Being a specialization of the HY_WaterBody class, the reservoir inherits from the general HY_HydroFeature class the name and context properties which allows to describe the reservoirs in a related context, e.g. flood control or water supply.

 HY_Reservoir associates to a reservoir a typical reference point: *barrierePoint*.
 Located in the network of catchments, a barrier point allows to place a feature of interest relative to this using the (linear) river reference system described in section 7.4.5.
 If required, these associations shall be used to identify on reservoir a permanent reference location located in the network of catchments as outfall.